Phase transitions and crtical exponents in the six-vertex model on kagome lattices: Results

 \subsubsection{No fractional vortex phase}

 Here, we further analyze the four phases from the perspective of vortex excitation.
-Following~\cite{song1}, the topological charge $q$ in a hexagon is defined as the average value of $k_i$ the six connected triangular faces, as follows Different from the pure XY model on the Kagome lattice, the arrows of the six vertex model on the triangular edges can not form vortex with negative $k_i^T<0$.
-This can be confirmed by exhaustively examining the 8 possible states ($+++, \cdots, ---$) of arrows on the three sides of a triangle.
-Both the clockwise and counterclockwise vortex correspond to positive $k_i^T>0$ or $k_i^T=0$ for other types of vertex configurations.
+Following~\cite{song1}, the topological charge $q$ in a hexagon is defined as the average value of $k_i$ the six connected triangular faces, as follows Unlike the pure XY model on the Kagome lattice, the arrows of the six-vertex model on the triangular edges can not form vortex with negative $k_i^T<0$.
+This can be confirmed by exhaustively examining the 8 possible states ($+++, \cdots, ---$) of the arrows on the three sides of a triangle.
+The clockwise and counterclockwise vortex correspond to positive $k_i^\text{T}>0$ or $k_i^\text{T}=0$ for other types of vertex configurations.

-Therefore, in our perfect snapshots, as shown in Figs.~\ref{Fig:snapshot} (a)-(b) and Fig.~\ref{fig:snapshotab} (e), the vortex excitation defined in Eq.~\ref{eq:q1} is the integer $q=1$ rather than a fraction such as 2/3 or 1/3 in Refs.~\cite{song1,song2} for the XY model.
+Therefore, in our perfect snapshots, as shown in Figs.~\ref{Fig:snapshot} (a)-(b) and Fig.~\ref{fig:snapshotab} (b), the vortex excitation defined in Eq.~\ref{eq:q1} is the integer $q=1$ rather than a fraction such as 2/3 or 1/3 in Refs.~\cite{song1,song2} for the XY model.

-In addition, on the honeycomb faces, by enumerating all possible configurations, the vortex winding numbers are \( k_H = -2, -1, 0, 1 \), and there is no case for \( +2 \), still different from the pure XY model on the Kagome lattice.
+In addition, on the honeycomb faces, by enumerating all possible configurations, the vortex winding numbers are \( k_\text{H} = -2, -1, 0, 1 \), and there is no case for \( +2 \), still different from the pure XY model on the Kagome lattice.